CODE OF CONDUCT

 Proper Use of Adaptive Resources

-Adaptive’s resources are intended for Adaptive business only.
+Adaptive’s resources are intended for Adaptive business only and are company property, regardless of physical location.
 Their use must be legal and proper.
 Resources include time, equipment and supplies, documents, and the information in our computing and communications systems.

 Adaptive may monitor or inspect information systems, e-mail, Internet use, computer files, or anything kept on company property.
 Adaptive may do this at any time for any company purpose.
 Employees have no expectation of privacy regarding these systems, email, Internet use, computer files, telephone voicemail, computers, information maintained, stored or transmitted on them, or anything that is maintained on company property.